Last updated on December 22nd, 2020

 - rice, noodles, or other starch for serving

-Add the chili, garlic, shallot, lemongrass, and ginger to the same skillet and cook, stirring, for about a minute while the the mixture becomes incredibly fragrant.
-Add the chicken broth and deglaze the pan while the broth reduces, about a minute.
-Return the pork to the pan and add the brown sugar-fish sauce, stirring to meld all the flavors for another minute.
+- Add the chili, garlic, shallot, lemongrass, and ginger and cook, stirring, for about a minute while the the mixture becomes incredibly fragrant.

-Spoon the pork and its sauce over your choice of starch and top with pickled carrots.
+- Spoon the pork and its sauce over your choice of rice, noodles, or your choice of starch and top with pickled carrots.
 Try not to inhale the whole thing in one serving.

 Amount Per Serving: Calories: 513Total Fat: 26gSaturated Fat: 9gTrans Fat: 0gUnsaturated Fat: 15gCholesterol: 107mgSodium: 1574mgCarbohydrates: 34gFiber: 1gSugar: 12gProtein: 32g